Root Chakra Symbol

 Problems with constipation or more serious colon issues can be related to an inability to let go of the past.
 Refusing to let go of your position or opinion can also be an unhealthy pattern that shows up as intestinal disturbances.
 Constant worry or being stuck in loops of concern can also affect the colon and indicate a lack of energy flow in the root chakra.

-Lower Spine and Root Chakra Meaning
+Lower Spine and Root Chakra Symbolism

-The lower spine may be affected is you doubt your ability to support yourself.
+The lower spine may be affected if you doubt your ability to support yourself.
 This can also be a larger sense: you doubt that life itself will support you.
 In a concrete way, this often boils down to finances.
 Many back problems are muscular rather than spinal.
 The need to deeply relax may help to establish a healthier flow of energy through the root chakra and lower spine.

 Click to explore a related article on this website!

-Root Chakra Meaning & Kundalini Energy
+Root Chakra & Kundalini Energy

 Many mystics and yogis have written and taught about the rising of the kundalini.
 The kundalini is often symbolized as a coiled snake at the base of the spine.
 This is the origin of the caduceus symbol in the medical industry.